TheEvergreenStateCollege/upper-division-cs-23-24/dsa-23au/java-dsa/faulkdfdawsonwhi-app/README.md

 Upon completion of the test, relevant information will be printed to the console.

 To run the tests, set your terminal path to be `upper-division-cs/dsa-23au/java-dsa/faulkdfdawsonwhi-app/DataProject/tests` and run command `python -m unittest <FILENAME>.py`

+## **Demo:**

+A demonstration video of the main functionality of the project can be found here: https://youtu.be/tIQU3vuzreA